The Buccaneers (1956 TV series): DVD and book releases

+Dell Comics Four Color #800 was based on the show.
 The Buccaneers (1958) was a Whitman “Big Little Book”: 276 pages half of them are Russ Manning illustrations, the rest are a story written by Alice Sankey.
 The adventure story sends Captain Dan Tempest (a buccaneer, or privateer, unofficially serving the English king) and his crew of ex-pirates, after the notorious Blackbeard, and Dan's ship “Sultana” battles with Blackbeard’s famous ship, “Queen Anne's Revenge”.
 The story includes a treasure map and a treasure, a ship's boy and his cat.

 Mill Creek Entertainment released the complete series in Region 1 on 15 August 2006.
 This release has been discontinued and is now out of print.

 Network Distributing Home Entertainment (under licence from Granada Ventures Ltd) released the complete series in Region 2 on June 1, 2007.

 On 19 August 2008, Timeless Media Group released a 3-disc best-of set that features 30 episodes of the series.